oroinc/documentation/book/differences.rst

 .. tip::

-    The default priority for all OroPlatform bundles is 0.
-The OroCRM bundles have a priority of 20.
+    The default priority for all  bundles is 0.

 Routing Configuration
 ---------------------